Jordan-z5214614/IT-Project-GROUPNAME/README.md

-After all the Raspberry Pi's have the requirements installed, set up Supervisory and PLC
+After all the Raspberry Pi's have the requirements installed, the Raspberry Pi's can be set up.

+1) Install all the files in the Supervisory Computer onto 1 Raspberry Pi.
+Then run the Driver file.
+2) On the the last two Rasperry Pi's install all the files in the PLC files on each Raspberry Pi.
+Then run the Drvier file.